CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 * If you have a fast GPU renderer, it is very good to show case this with a video to show interactivity.
 If you do so, please include a link!

+## Performance
+* Baseline: `cornell6`, 200*200, scan block size 64
+* Scan:
+  * Occupacy with block size
+    * Block size needs to be 2^n: pick 128, occupacy 33.3% -> 41.28%
+  * Occupacy with register counts
+    * Wasn't able to reduce register count, but reduced execution time
+      * Remove shorthand variable for `threadIdx.x`: no effect (should have used one less register)
+      * Store `threadIdx-1` to avoid repetitive calculations: no effect on registers, but reduced execution time from ~7700 to ~4000 microsec
+      * Change loop ceiling `ilog2ceil(n)` to a compile-time constant: no effect, since only two less calculations per thread
+      * Pre-populate `2^d` values into an array in shared memory: no effect on registers, but reduced execution time from ~4000 to ~330 microsec
+    * Conclusion: achieved occupacy 41.28% -> 40.6%; exec time: ~7700 -> ~330 microsec; 2300% speed up
+* Scan scatter (stream compaction):
+  * Pre-cache data in shared memory
+    * Reduced global memory replay overhead 50% -> 24.3%
+    * L1 cache 1% -> 86.7%
+    * Slight exec time speed up on larger array
+    * Trade-off:
+      * Reduced occupacy due to increased register count: 7 -> 23, 66.6% -> 33.3%
+      * Minimal exec time loss on small arrays ~200 microsec
+* Intersection test:
+  * Block size left unchanged as optimal
+  * Pre-cache geometries in shared memory
+    * Reduced access to device memory by 30% in data size, without obvious change in exec time
+      * More access to L1 cache as a result
+      * In some cases exec becomes faster but not consistent
+    * LIMITATION: Current code allows only 64 geometries can be efficiently loaded, which is equal to the block size; this is fine for non-mesh geometries and less than 64 geometries.
+For bigger scenes, extra codes for loading more geometries will be needed for it to work
+  * Move temporary variable declarations out of for-loop; change all parameters of intersection test to pass by reference
+    * On top of above memory improvement, further reduced access to device memory by 30% in data size
+    * However, this only reduces access to thread's temporary variables.
+Therefore the reduction might not scale with scene window size
+    * 14.5% speed up on exec time (reduce by ~200 microsec)
+    * The speed up and memory improvement are cancelled if the methods called by intersection tests also have all their parameters passed by reference
+  * Remove temporary variable that stores `(ray, color)` pair, which is stored as a struct
+    * Contrary to the belief that the temporary variable is caching and is faster, direct access is actually better
+    * Further reduced device memory access by 40%
+    * Further reduced exec time by ~150 microsec
+    * Reduced register count by 1
+    * Increased access to L1 cache: 65% -> 85%
+    * Increased global memory replay overhead: 25% -> 34.7%
+* Ray scatter:
+  * Remove temporary variable that stores `(ray, color)` pair, which is stored as a struct
+    * Reduced register count: 63 -> 55
+    * 63% exec time speed up
+    * 50% less device memory access (data size)
+    * L2 cache 31.6% -> 40.6%
+    * Global memory replay overhead 49.2% -> 39.3%
+  * Refactor `scatterRay` to remove redundant parameters
+    * Minor improvements regarding items above
+* Path termination
+  * Remove temporary variable for `(ray, color)` pair and material
+    * Reduced register count: 29 -> 12
+    * 586% exec time speed up
+    * Trade-off: high global memory replay overhead (47.5%)

 ### Analysis

+* Creating a temporary variable for caching elements in large arrays is not always effective in CUDA kernels.
+In fact, directly passing the array element around results in much better performance in terms of both exec time and memory access.
+For example, caching a `(ray, color)` pair for later computation only reduces performance.
+On the other hand, caching geometries for repetitive access across different threads increases performance.

 * Stream compaction helps most after a few bounces.
 Print and plot the effects of stream compaction within a single iteration (i.e. the number of